Technology

 Producing renewable hydrogen with less electrical energy

-By using concentrated solar radiation as a heat source through the solid particle receivers’ technology and in particular the innovative centrifugal receiver CentRec® developed and patented by DLR in combination with the innovative Hybrid Sulphur Cycle technology concept, green hydrogen can be produced at lower electrical cost than with the state-of-the-art electrolysis technology.
+By using concentrated solar radiation as a heat source through the solid particle receivers’ technology and in particular the innovative DLR’s centrifugal receiver CentRec® in combination with the innovative Hybrid Sulphur Cycle technology concept, lower cost green hydrogen compared to the state-of-the-art electrolysis technology can be produced.

 The Technology